Careers in Global Health

 - Global Health Corps offers year-long, paid fellowships working with global health organizations around the world.
 These are sought-after and highly valuable training opportunities.

-- Set up an appointment with your advisor or a faculty member in the global health minor to discuss potential educational pathways and strategies for pursuing an advanced degree.
+Additionally, students are encouraged to set up an appointment with your advisor and a Global Health minor faculty member to discuss potential educational pathways and strategies for pursuing an advanced degree.